 Vehicle Free Days on East Rim Drive

-The park will host two vehicle-free days on East Rim Drive, September 20 and 27, 2014.
+The park will host two hiking and biking days on East Rim Drive, September 19 and 26, 2015.
 This will be a perfect opportunity for park visitors to hike and bike on 24 miles of road without cars and enjoy spectacular views of America's deepest lake and surrounding forests.

 Weather in September can be beautiful and sunny, but mornings and evenings are cool.
 The park usually gets some snow in September, but it generally melts off on the first sunny day.
 Check out our Current Conditions page for the latest forecast and weather as the weekends approach.